Life in the 1970s

 At the close of the decade Superman, Grease, and the first Star Trek movie made it to the screen.
 Films such as Kramer vs Kramer, Apocalypse Now, Alien, Animal House, and Halloween were other favorites.

 There were a few fads in the 1970s.
 Streaking was probably one of the more memorable.
-So popular was removing all of your clothes in a public place and running to avoid capture, that songs were written in its honor.
+The practice of removing all of your clothes in a public place and running to avoid capture was so popular for a short time that songs were written in its honor.

 Truckers enjoyed the spotlight too.
 Songs about their lifestyle burst onto the scenes, CB radios became popular accessories in cars, and phrases like "Keep on Trucking" and "That's a 10-4 Good Buddy" were heard routinely.